jullian-yapeter/self-driving-toolkit/readme.md

-I'm Jullian, a third year Mechatronics student from the University of Waterloo with a passion for robotics, computer vision, and AI

-Solution:

-I chose to complete the self-driving coding challenge.
-For the challenge, I created a lane + car detection program.

 For lane detection, I used pure computer vision.
 Using colour range thresholding in multiple colour spaces, edge detection, Hough transform, ROI isolation, and contour finding techniques, I was able to detect white and yellow lane lines